 There may also be non-teratogenic risks associated with the use of benzodiazepines during pregnancy.
 There have been reports of neonatal flaccidity, respiratory and feeding difficulties, and hypothermia in children born to mothers who have been receiving benzodiazepines late in pregnancy.
 In addition, children born to mothers receiving benzodiazepines late in pregnancy may be at some risk of experiencing withdrawal symptoms during the postnatal period.

-Advice Regarding the Use of Klonopin (clonazepam) in Women of Childbearing Potential
+Advice Regarding The Use Of Klonopin In Women Of Childbearing Potential

 The specific considerations addressed above regarding the use of anticonvulsants for epilepsy in women of childbearing potential should be weighed in treating or counseling these women.